Technical Resume Advice

 Mission Statement or Statement of Purpose

-If you can sum up your goal in a single sentence, it doesn't hurt to include it.
-It might be especially helpful if you're trying to pivot your career by applying for jobs that don't precisely match your experience.
-However, if your qualifications and hobbies tell a cohesive story of what you enjoy doing, it doesn't hurt to omit the mission statement entirely.
+If you can sum up your goal in a single sentence, it doesn't hurt to include a mission statement.
+It can help focus and clarify your resume if you're trying to pivot your career by applying for jobs which don't precisely match your experience.
+However, if your qualifications and hobbies tell a cohesive story of what you enjoy doing, a mission statement would be redundant and you're better off using the space for useful information.

-If you're applying through channels that recruit college students, they will expect you to have your education listed.
-This section should include school, year and month of anticipated graduation, major, and GPA.
+If you're applying through channels which focus on recruiting college students, they will expect an education section on your resume.
+It should include school, year and month of anticipated graduation, major, and GPA.
+Be sure to spell out the name of your school - for example, OSU stands for both Oregon and Ohio state universities!

 Some positions require GPA to apply, others will assume the worst if you omit it, and others don't care.
-As a general rule, you should include your GPA unless it's worse than what the recruiter will assume if you leave it out.
-Alternatively, talk to the recruiters of each company you apply to, and customize your resume for their requirements.
+As a general rule, you should include your GPA unless it's worse than what the recruiter will guess if you leave it out.
+Alternatively, talk to the recruiters of each company you apply to, and customize your resume for their preferences.

 Most people use a centralized skills section to list all their buzzwords at once.
 If you have skills that you've picked up independently of any work or open source experience that appears elsewhere on your resume, you should include a skills section.
 However, if all of your major skills relevant to the job correlate to work or open source experience that's already on your resume, include them in those sections and use the space that would have gone to skills for other things.